zhangjing-dmu/IMAEN/README.md

 # IMAEN:interpretable molecular augmentation encoding networks for drug-target interaction prediction
-The IMAEN: medical code prediction via joint learning attention networks and denoising mechanism (JLAN) is built based on MultiResCNN and CAML.
-The repo can be used to reproduce the results in the [paper](https://link.springer.com/article/10.1186/s12859-021-04520-x):
+The IMAEN: in this study, we propose an interpretable molecular augmentation encoding networks named IMAEN for drug-target interaction prediction, which employs molecular augmentation mechanism to fully aggregate the molecular node neighborhood information, especially for the nodes with fewer neighborhoods.
+The repo can be used to reproduce the results in our paper:
 ## Overview
-In this paper, a new joint learning model is proposed to predict medical codes from clinical notes.
-On the MIMIC-III-50 dataset, our model outperforms all the baselines and SOTA models in all quantitative metrics.
-On the MIMIC-III-full dataset, our model outperforms in the macro-F1, micro-F1, macro-AUC, and precision at eight compared to the most advanced models.
-In addition, after introducing the denoising mechanism, the convergence speed of the model becomes faster, and the loss of the model is reduced overall.
+Drug discovery is a crucial aspect of biomedical research, and predicting drug-target interactions (DTIs) is a vital step in this process.
+Graph neural networks (GNNs) have achieved remarkable performance on graph learning tasks, including DTI prediction.
+However, existing DTI models using
+GNNs are insufficient to aggregate node neighborhood information and lack interpretability.
+In this study, we propose an interpretable molecular augmentation encoding networks named IMAEN for drug-target interaction prediction, which employs molecular augmentation mechanism to fully aggregate the molecular node neighborhood information, especially for the nodes with fewer neighborhoods.
+Moreover, we design an interpretable stack convolutional encoding module to process protein sequence from the perspective of multi-scale and multi-level interpretably.
+Our proposed model outperforms existing models and achieves state-of-the-art performance on four benchmark datasets.
+The visualization of the model and interpretation of its predictions provide valuable insights into the underlying mechanisms of drug-target interactions, which could assist researchers in narrowing the search space of binding sites and aid in the discovery of new drugs and targets.

 ## Setup
 The repo mainly requires the following packages.
++ torch==1.9.0
-+ allennlp 0.9.1
++ networkx==2.5.1
-+ nltk 3.3
++ rdkit-pypi==2021.03.05
-+ python 3.6.12
++ torch_geometric==2.0.1
-+ torch 1.7.0+cu110
++ torch_scatter==2.0.8
-+ torchvision 0.8.1
++ torch_sparse==0.6.12
-+ scikit-learn 0.20.0
++ torch_cluster==1.5.9
 Full packages are listed in requirements.txt.
 ## 1. Data preprocessing
 First, you should go to https://physionet.org/content/mimiciii/1.4/ to download the MIMIC-III dataset (You may need to get the certificate); After that, save the following clinical records into the data folder: